michaellburchett/node-auth-service/README.md

 * Authorization Grant, without Scopes, and only implemented with MySQL, without migrations

 Backlog of features to be implemented:
-* Better messages to front end when failures occur
-* Reset Passwords Tests
 * Issue Refresh token and use it to refresh a token
+* Scopes
+* Refactor generally
+* Doc Blocks
 * Implicit Grant
 * Password Grant
 * Client Grant
-* Scopes
 * DB Migrations
 * Support for Mongo DB